tedtoal/Button_TT/README.md

 }
 ```

-Notice that the label_Calibration and label_Touch button outlines and fill colors are set to *TRANSPARENT_COLOR* so the button text will appear on the screen background with no surrounding rectangle.
+Notice that the *label_Calibration* and *label_Touch* button outlines and fill colors are set to *TRANSPARENT_COLOR* so the button text will appear on the screen background with no surrounding rectangle.
 If the text were not fixed and the screen were not being completely redrawn whenever the text was changed, it would be necessary to use the screen background color instead of *TRANSPARENT_COLOR*.

-Calibration requires that a "+" sign be drawn in two screen corners and then the user must click carefully on them.
+Calibration requires that a "+" sign be drawn one at a time in opposite screen corners, and the user must click carefully on them.
 Define a function to draw the "+" signs:

 ```
 // Length of each arm of "+" sign.